The general linear group as a complete invariant for C*-algebras: The case of simple AH-algebras

-\begin{prop}[Effros] Let $G$ and $G'$ be two scaled ordered groups with Riesz interpolation.
+\begin{proposition}[Effros] Let $G$ and $G'$ be two scaled ordered groups with Riesz interpolation.
 Any scale homomorphism $\alpha\colon \Gamma (G) \to \Gamma (G')$ extends to a unique contraction $\tilde{\alpha}\colon G \to G'$.
-If $\alpha$ is a scale isomorphism, then $\tilde{\alpha}$ is an isomorphism of the scaled ordered groups $G$ and $G'$. \end{prop} \begin{proof} Notice that the proof of \cite[Lemma 7.3, Corollary 7.4]{Eff} does not use performation nor countability of the groups involved. \end{proof}
+If $\alpha$ is a scale isomorphism, then $\tilde{\alpha}$ is an isomorphism of the scaled ordered groups $G$ and $G'$. \end{proposition} \begin{proof} Notice that the proof of Lemma~7.3 and Corollary~7.4 in \cite{Eff} does not use perforation nor countability of the groups involved. \end{proof}